When Is the 72-Hour DOT Check?

 Here are some tips to help you and your carrier prepare for the annual DOT road check, which is where the 72-hour DOT check will take place:

-• Make sure to check the condition of your brakes, lights, and tires prior to the inspection.
+• Ensure that you check the condition of your brakes, lights, and tires before the inspection.

 • Have records of recent maintenance activities readily available in case they are required.